Rupesh-DRK/ceremo_smart/README.md

 # ceremo-smart
 ceremo-smart: an online event management system

-# Run this project in your terminal.
+# Run this project from your terminal.
 This django project is dynamic web application and it requires hosting server, hence static files can't be loaded.

 Install python and django.